bitpaket/docs/docs/help/creating-webhooks.md

 ![Webhook_Create](./images/webhook.png)

 Select which event you want to add webhook and enter your Webhook Endpoint URL.
-You can test this event by clicking **Sent Test** button.
+You can test this event by clicking **Send Test** button.
 You can enable multiple events with same URI or different URIs.
 Choice is yours.

 We send payload as JSON Object